 Satanic Sommelier: A nice Chianti, or try Strega liquor.
 (Italian: La maschera del demonio), also known as The Mask of Satan and Revenge of the Vampire, is a 1960 Italian gothic horror film directed by Mario Bava.
 A classic of the genre and launched the careers of Bava and actress Barbara Steele.
 A vampire film empowered by Satan and filled with gothic atmosphere.
 At the time of it’s original release the violence was considered too much and was censored.

 Satanic Sommelier: Merlot or Cabernet Sauvignon.
 We recommend Casillero del Diablo as your affordable go-to red wine.
-Based upon the hypnotically perverse and lovely-dreadful work by Edgar Allan Poe, and starring the inimitable Vincent Price as a tyrannical 12th-century prince (a mix of Gilles De Rais and the Marquis De Sade) who is intrigued by the genuine innocence of a poor village girl and takes her to live amid the immorality of his court where he strives to compel her to join him in the “glories of Hell.”.
+Based upon the hypnotically perverse work by Edgar Allan Poe, and starring the adorable and inimitable Vincent Price as a tyrannical 12th-century prince (a mix of Gilles De Rais and the Marquis De Sade) who is intrigued by the genuine innocence of a poor village girl and takes her to live amid the immorality of his court where he strives to compel her to join him in the “glories of Hell.”.
+Some Cabalistic occult significance can be read into the progressive colorization of the rooms leading to Prince Prospero’s (Vincent Price) black chamber.

 Vincent Price and Hazel Court are an aristocratic couple attempting to prove their evilness to their Master Satan in 1964’s ‘The Masque of the Red Death‘.